Objects¶

 // Target: IGameObjectValue (resolved at runtime)

-// On Begin Commands: List<ITargetedCommand>
+// Commands: List<ITargetedCommand>

 Utility Extensions¶